Eliminate spreadsheets. Automate Validation, Tax, and Reporting.

 Each state requires its own reports:

-• Excise tax filings with calculated taxes owed
+- Excise tax filings with calculated taxes owed

-• Direct shipper reports listing every DTC shipment
+- Direct shipper reports listing every DTC shipment

-• Gallonage reports detailing volume sold or shipped
+- Gallonage reports detailing volume sold or shipped

-• Inventory reports in some states
+- Inventory reports in some states

-Deadlines vary wildly as follows:
+Deadlines vary widely:

-• Some states: Monthly by the 15th
+- Some states: Monthly by the 15th

-• Others: Monthly by the 20th
+- Others: Monthly by the 20th

-• Some: Quarterly
+- Some: Quarterly

-• Others: Annual with monthly payments
+- Others: Annual with monthly payments

-Miss a deadline, and you risk penalties or license suspension—even if your taxes are paid correctly.
+Miss a deadline, and you risk penalties or license suspension — even if your taxes are paid correctly.

 Audit Readiness